msig0000/ESRI/Connect_Points/README.md

 This tools generates point connected lines based on the set search radius(connection distance).
 This script creates some temporary file and folder (C:\temp) which will be deleted when script completes.
-This script takes three inputs as below
+This script takes four inputs as below
 >>1.
 Input Point Feature (shapefile)
 >>2.
 Output workspace(folder)
 >>3.
 Output feature name(string)